Landscape in New Developments SPD

 Landscaping should not be peripheral to the planning process but fully integrated into the design stages.
 The Landscape in New Developments SPD seeks to ensure consideration is given, wherever possible, to the retention of landscaping features within developments, or to incorporating new planting into new designs.
 Landscaping is a valuable addition to any development, often helping to create accessible green spaces for wildlife and people.

-Latest News on the Landscape in New Developments SPD
+Adoption of the Landscape in New Developments SPD

 The Council adopted the Affordable Housing SPD on 2 March 2010.